 Have you ever tried to play a game without understanding the rules?
 If you have, chances are, the game did not go well for you.
 You probably lost big time.
 Going through a divorce is similar.
-In order to survive it (because no one ever really “wins” in divorce), you have to understand how divorce works.
+If you want to have any chance of getting through it well, you have to understand how divorce works.

-If you act based upon that wrong information, you are not going to get a great result.
-In gaming language: you will lose.
+Unfortunately, if, in your divorce, you act based upon that wrong information, you are not going to get a great result.
+In gaming language: You’ll lose.